 \subsection{Selection of Fake Claims}

 The first step in data acquisition involves identifying various topics for data collection.
 To ensure diversity in the collected data, the authors have selected a range of topics, including entertainment, politics, finance, sports, religion, and health.
 Following the selection of topics, the next step is to identify fake narratives associated with these topics.
 These fake narratives are systematically scraped from well-known fact-checking websites such as AltNews\footnote{https://www.altnews.in/}, Boom FactCheck\footnote{https://www.boomlive.in/fact-check}, FactChecker\footnote{https://www.factchecker.in/fact-check}, and FACTLY\footnote{https://factly.in/}.
 This approach ensures the reliability and relevance of the data collected for analysis.
-The selected fake claims are listed in \autoref{sec:claims}.